Coronavirus: support and information

 - Equipment and technology to help you live independently including GPS Location Services offered by Runnymede and Surrey Heath Borough Council's with both available for residents all over Surrey.

 Looking after someone with dementia?

-For information on what's available to help you including technology and apps to help carers, take a look at our Looking after someone page
+For information on what's available to help you including technology and apps to help carers, take a look at our Equipment and technology to help you live independently.

-Contact the Alzheimer's Society for information about your local Dementia Navigators.
-Phone: 01932 855582, or email: email@example.com
+- The Alzheimer's Society for information about local Dementia Navigators

-- Dementia cafes and dementia carer support groups provide support to people living with dementia and the people looking after them.
-Details of local groups and activities can be found on Surrey Information Point.
+Local dementia cafes and dementia carer support groups provide support to people living with dementia and the people looking after them.

 - Elmbridge Wellbeing Centre

 - Mole Valley Wellbeing Centre

 - Woking Wellbeing Centre